 - SA Customs may, at their discretion, designate any consignment for examination.
 You can expect to pay an examination fee for this.

-Please note the following on importing personal goods into South Africa
+One final note on importing personal goods into South Africa

 Want to see more articles like this one?
 Click here to sign up for our FREE newsletter and you’ll get immigration information and news once a month: http://bit.ly/2m2IAFf